About Fluffernutter Puppy Chow

 You only see the “pretty” pieces in these photos because I had already eaten all the ugly ones behind the scenes.

 And another, final perk?
 When I was finished with this recipe there were a lot of small crumbs at the bottom of the bowl, like pieces of fluffernutter batter that had crumbled off and balled up in the powdered sugar.
 I saved them and plan on using them for cookie or cupcake topping – that is, if I actually bake any more this week.
 My house is already overflowing with sweets thanks to my last few recipes for this blog.
-We’ll have to see how The Boyfriend and I are faring against “too much of a good thing” by the end of the week.
+We’ll have to see how an old friend of mine and I are faring against “too much of a good thing” by the end of the week.
 I may just have to go crazy and make a salad to to spice things up.

 More puppy chow recipes